-- 29. The Commission finds that Keewaytinook Okimakanak's project (i) is consistent with Telecom Notice of Consultation 2022-325 because of its ability to increase satellite transport capacity in a satellite-dependent community, and (ii) will have a significant positive impact on the communities to be served, which encompass approximately 180 households. - 30.
-In light of the above, the Commission approves, to the extent and subject to the directions and conditions set out below, up to a maximum of \$8,175,000 from the Broadband Fund to be distributed to Keewaytinook Okimakanak for the purpose of the satellite project described above and as set out in the approved statement of work. - 31.
+- 29. The Commission finds that RCCI's project (i) is consistent with the universal service objective by providing mobile wireless service using the latest generally deployed mobile wireless technology (LTE), and (ii) will have a significant positive impact on the area to be served and address public safety concerns by providing cellular coverage along Highway 37. - 30.
+In light of the above, the Commission approves, to the extent and subject to the directions and conditions set out below, up to a maximum of \$11,907,958 from the Broadband Fund to be distributed to RCCI for the purpose of the mobile wireless project described above and as set out in the approved statement of work. - 31.
+Consistent with paragraph 305 of Telecom Regulatory Policy 2018-377, the Commission expects project construction to be completed within three years of the date of this decision. - 32.
 The Commission considers that approval of this project is consistent with its commitment to advance reconciliation with Indigenous Peoples, as it continues its efforts to help connect all Canadians.